zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 return %15
 ```

-- the MLIR, produced by Concrete-Numpy and given to the compiler
+- the MLIR, produced by Concrete-Python and given to the compiler

 ```
 MLIR